Chapter 17.38

 17.38.028 Limitations on filing complaints.

-The commission will not provide relief to any property owner seeking to create or enhance their view or access to sunlight that was not at one time enjoyed by that property owner since purchasing or occupying the property.
+The hearing examiner will not provide relief to any property owner seeking to create or enhance their view or access to sunlight that was not at one time enjoyed by that property owner since purchasing or occupying the property.
 However, a property owner seeking to create or enhance their view or access to sunlight may utilize the neighbor resolution and mediation guidelines as established in CHMC 17.38.030.
 The city will further make the city arborist available as a resource to all property owners seeking to resolve a dispute relating to view or sunlight obstruction in accordance with the limitations established in CHMC 17.38.030(B)(1).

 17.38.030 Process for resolution of obstruction disputes.

 The complainant shall use the process established in this section to resolve view and sunlight obstruction disputes.
 First, the complainant must complete the “neighbor resolution” process described in subsection (A) of this section.
 Second, if that process does not yield a result mutually satisfactory to the complainant and tree owner, then the complainant shall propose mediation, as described in subsection (B) of this section.
-If the tree owner does not participate in mediation or if mediation is unsuccessful in resolving the claim, then the complainant may file a complaint with the city clerk, as described in subsection (C) of this section, requesting a hearing before the planning commission, which will decide the dispute.
+If the tree owner does not participate in mediation or if mediation is unsuccessful in resolving the claim, then the complainant may file a complaint with the city clerk, as described in subsection (C) of this section, requesting a hearing before the hearing examiner, who will decide the dispute.

 A. Neighbor Resolution.
 A complainant who believes that the view from or the sunlight reaching the real property of the complainant is unreasonably obstructed by a tree shall notify the tree owner in writing of such concerns.
 The written notice should request a personal discussion with the tree owner for the purpose of reaching a mutually agreeable solution.
 The complainant shall invite the tree owner to view the obstruction from his or her property and shall communicate clearly and specifically about the extent of the obstruction and the desired remedy.
 Tree owners are encouraged to similarly invite the complainant to view the tree(s) from their property and discuss clearly and specifically with the complainant any impacts the proposed remedy would have on their property, including aesthetic, financial, or privacy concerns.
 The complainant and tree owner are encouraged to consult the city arborist during the neighbor resolution process to obtain a brief tree assessment and recommendations regarding methods available to remedy the obstruction as provided in subsection (B)(1) of this section.